SJ2512/4wd_Car/README.md

 # 4wd-Mobile-Robot - Iterative-Development (Read it as it is important)
-so basically the following car was made very earlier and at that time i didnt care to document it properly so only a little content is available for this there are three folders which has three differnt version which i made for the same project, each project is an upgrade to the previous version though img, videos and code is not available i will provide the complete detail of what components i used and how
+This mobile robot was developed during an early phase, at a time when documentation was not yet a priority.
+As a result, only limited images and video are available for the project.
+The project evolved through three versions, each building upon and upgrading the previous versions.
+These versions are organized into separate folders within the repository.
+While complete media and original source code are not available for all versions, the repository provides a detailed breakdown of the hardware components, and control logic used in each iteration.
 # Thanks